-In addressing the main issue of what strength should be assigned after the data has been observed to the probability $\lambda$ of the event $\{\Gamma < \gamma(\lambda)\}$, an analogy can be drawn between the supposed smile of the assistant in this abstract scenario and the event of observing the data $x$.
-In particular, under the assumptions of Section~\ref{sec8}, if little or nothing was known about the parameter $\theta_1$ before the data was observed, the event of observing the data should have little or no meaning in terms of how it should affect the probability of the event $\{\Gamma < \gamma(\lambda)\}$.
-Therefore, although the similarity in equation~(\ref{equ24}) when judged after the data has been observed may be considered as being marginally less than what it was before the data was observed, it still ought to be considered as being very high, and hence, the probability $\lambda$ of the event $\{\Gamma < \gamma(\lambda)\}$ still ought to be regarded as being very strong.
+In addressing the main issue of what strength should be assigned after the data have been observed to the probability $\lambda$ of the event $\{\Gamma < \gamma(\lambda)\}$, an analogy can be drawn between the supposed smile of the assistant in this abstract scenario and the event of observing the data $x$.
+In particular, under the assumptions of Section~\ref{sec8}, if little or nothing was known about the parameter $\theta_j$ before the data were observed, the event of observing the data should have little or no meaning in terms of how it should affect the probability of the event $\{\Gamma < \gamma(\lambda)\}$.
+Therefore, although the similarity in equation~(\ref{equ24}) when judged after the data have been observed may be considered as being marginally less than what it was before the data were observed, it still ought to be considered as being very high, and hence, the probability $\lambda$ of the event $\{\Gamma < \gamma(\lambda)\}$ still ought to be regarded as being very strong.

-Obviously, if there were strong beliefs about $\theta_1$ before the data was observed, then it may be quite clear how observing the data $x$ should affect the probability of the event $\{\Gamma < \gamma(\lambda)\}$.
-For example, if such beliefs are strong enough so that they can be adequately summarised by placing a probability distribution over $\theta_1$, then the probability of this event after the data has been observed could be determined by using Bayes' theorem.
-Nevertheless, the fiducial argument is traditionally applied under the assumption that little or nothing was known about the parameters of interest before the data was observed, and the present work will not deviate from this tradition.
+Obviously, if there had been strong beliefs about $\theta_j$ before the data were observed, then it may be quite clear how observing the data $x$ should affect the probability of the event $\{\Gamma < \gamma(\lambda)\}$.
+For example, if such beliefs had been strong enough so that they could have been adequately summarised by placing a probability distribution over $\theta_j$, then the probability of the event in question $\{\Gamma < \gamma(\lambda)\}$ after the data have been observed could be determined by using Bayes' theorem.
+Nevertheless, the fiducial argument is traditionally applied under the assumption that little or nothing was known about the parameters of interest before the data were observed, and the present work will not deviate from this tradition.